muellerberndt/King-of-Pi/README.md

 # The King of Pi 👑

 This is an ongoing competition.
-Whoever computes the first 31,337 integers of Pi after the decimal point the fastest is the King of Pi and great honor shall be bestowed upon them.
+Whoever computes Pi to 10,001 digits the fastest shall be crowned the King of Pi and great honor shall be bestowed upon them.

 ## Benchmarking